rkhomenko/chislaki/README.md

 # Chislaki

 ## General
-Chislaki a is C++ library that impliments algorithms for numerical analysis course.
+Chislaki a is C++ library that implements algorithms for numerical analysis course.

 ## Algorithms